DuduarDeagle/stylelint-config/README.md

 _Copyright (c) 2024 Duduar Deagle_

-Licensed under the MIT License (the "License"); you may not use this Software except in compliance with the License.
-You should have received a copy of the License with this Software or you may obtain a copy of the License at:
+Licensed under the MIT License (the "License"); you must not use this Software except in compliance with the License.
+You may obtain a copy of the License with this Software or you must obtain a copy of the License at:

 https://spdx.org/licenses/MIT.html